 What do we need to process a flexible retirement?

-We'll need a completed PEN007A form, and a P45 if available.
+We'll need a completed PEN007A form.
 This should be sent so that income tax deductions can be assessed.
 We’ll also need a supporting document, such as a formal letter, agreeing the flexible retirement decision.

 What happens if you agree to flexible retirement?